egvijayanand/dotnet-maui-templates/src/MauiTemplatesCLI/overview.md

 |ContentPage with BlazorWebView (C#)|maui-bwv-cs|
 |[Partial Class (C#)](#partial-class-item-template)|class-cs|

-All of these templates currently target `.NET MAUI on .NET 6/7 GA and its Service Releases and .NET 8 RC`.
+All of these templates currently target `.NET MAUI on .NET 6/7/8 GA and its Service Releases`.

 Install the template package from NuGet with the below command.